-Alexandra Vasiliu - President and Programs Director
+Alexandra Vasiliu - Founder and Project Coordinator

 Before I left for Canada, the Romanian village, always at hand, didn't use to be at the top of my travel dreams.
 Its tranquility, its harmony of people, animals and nature were something I took for granted.
 However, the longer I spent in the West, and the more I traveled, I began to better understand and appreciate its value and uniquenes.
 So here I am, back in Romania, trying to fill one need with another.
 A serious local need for social and economic rural development, with the need that I myself, like so many others we met in our travels, have become so familiar with: that for simplicity and authenticity in a hectic world.